-After the defeat Napoleon Bonaparte At Waterloo, Europe was reorganized at the Congress of Vienna (September 1814 to June 1815).
-In addition to the official events, there were countless banquets, parties, balls and wine tavern visits, so that for this reason, the negotiations went on only tough and laborious.
-The well-known saying "the congress dances (but he does not go further)" clarifies this.
-The rulers of the most important European countries were personally represented and enjoyed themselves privately.
-It circulated a leaflet in which the always well-fitting Viennese vernacular portrayed the special preferences of the rulers:
+After the defeat Napoleon Bonapartes at Waterloo, Europe was reorganized at the Vienna Congress (September 1814 to June 1815).
+In addition to the official events, there were countless banquets, parties, balls and visits to the wine taverns, so that the negotiations continued only slowly and with difficulty for this reason.
+The well-known saying "The congress is dancing (but it doesn't go on)" illustrates this.
+The rulers of the most important European countries were represented personally and also enjoyed themselves privately.
+A leaflet was circulating in which the popular Viennese vernacular depicted the special preferences of the rulers:

 The Russian tsar Alexander I (1777-1825) is known to have visited the Viennese wine tavern (incognito) often and very happily.
 The Heuriger received the highest appreciation from Crown Prince Rudolf (1858-1889), who had his regular fiaker and confidant Josef Bratfisch, who also appeared as a Heuriger singer, regularly drive to the Heurigen in Dornbach and Hernals.
 The two famous composers Ludwig van Beethoven (1770-1827) and Franz Schubert (1797-1828) were also enthusiastic visitors to the Heurigen.
 Most Viennese songs were also produced by the wine taverns, many of which put a memorial to wine, women and conviviality (“wine, women and singing”).
 They are often characterized by a certain "sadness", which supposedly corresponds to the nature and attitude of the "typical Viennese".
 So in the spirit of the well-known song "Sell mei G'wand, i fahr 'in Himmel".
 See also under Customs in viticulture,